jtlunaSB/MNL_Codebook/CodeBook.md

 **Definition:**

 Signals of prestige or skill visible to others or as a part of the player-character or player-profile.
+Or, signals of prestige in comparison to others.

 **Coding Criteria:**